T

 landmark

-The official residence of the President of Romania, part of which is open to the public as a museum showcasing royal history and art.
-It's a beautiful example of eclectic architecture.
+The official residence of the President of Romania, parts of which are open to the public as the Cotroceni National Museum.
+It showcases historical rooms and art collections.

-• Tours are guided and available in multiple languages; book in advance.
+• Tours are guided and available in multiple languages.

 2. Midday